One of the most frequently asked questions by umbrella company contractors is how much income they will receive after

-So, in theory, the only way in which umbrella companies can differentiate themselves from each other in terms of net take home pay, is in the amount they charge contractors for using their services.
+So, in theory, the only way in which legitimate PAYE umbrella companies can differentiate themselves from each other in terms of net take-home pay, is in the amount they charge contractors for using their services.

 What is deducted from an umbrella contractor’s contract income?

 Income Tax is deducted at source, according to your personal tax code, via the PAYE (Pay As You Earn) system.
 The tax code shows how much you can earn before you start paying tax.
-For example, the code 1185L (2018/19 tax year) means you can earn £11,850 before you are liable for income tax.
-This is the amount of the ‘personal allowance’.
+For example, the code 1250L (2019/20 tax year) means you can earn £12,500 before you are liable for income tax.
+This is the amount of ‘personal allowance’.

 National Insurance Contributions (NICs), are also deducted at source.
 The umbrella company is also liable to pay Employers’ NICs on the value of your contract rate, and a 0.5% ‘Apprenticeship Levy’ employment cost.

 You are also liable for Employees’ NICs on your salary.